Nebraska's Centennial Mall

 Nebraska's Centennial Mall, also known simply as Centennial Mall, is a seven-block-long public space in Lincoln, Nebraska, stretching from the Nebraska State Capitol building north to the University of Nebraska - Lincoln's city campus.
+The Mall was originally envisioned in 1922, during the construction of the State Capitol Building.
+Centennial Mall officially opened in 1967 to commemorate the centennial of Nebraska's statehood.
+After Centennial Mall fell into disrepair, the park was renovated in 2016.

 History

 In 1922, the architect of the Nebraska State Capitol, Bertram Goodhue, proposed a seven-block-long avenue to create a more formal approach to the Capitol's north entrance.
 Fifteen years later in 1937, the city and state designated a 120-foot-wide right of way from the Capitol to the University of Nebraska - Lincoln campus and created a commission to begin work on the Mall.
 The project was completed in 1967 to commemorate the centennial of Nebraska's statehood.

 From 1967 to 2009, the Mall remained largely unchanged and fell into disrepair.
 In order to enhance the visual beauty, ease of pedestrian use, and accessibility of the space, the Lincoln Parks Foundation began raising money to renovate Centennial Mall in 2009.
 Through both public and private funding, the project was completed by Clark Enersen Partners in 2016.